 After the division, both halves are planted.
 However, 1 of 2 things may occur.
 1 - the half plant grows a single new crown from the cut point that merges with the older half of the crown; becoming a single adult plant.
 2 - multiple plantlets grow out from the cut half; this often leads to overcrowding over time, so in this scenario the plant would have to be uprooted again after sometime to separate the multiple plantlets.

-In the case for my Eriocaulon cuspidatum above, each half grew into single plants (like below).
+In the case for the Eriocaulon cuspidatum above, each half grew into single plants (like below).

 Some Eriocaulons do not flower underwater regularly (Eriocaulon ratnagiricum, quinguangulare, cuspidatum, Shinga, Sieboldianum).
 Others may flower rarely with no significant impact, and continue to produce side shoots.
 However, certain species flower underwater as a sign of the end of their life cycle (E. polaris, cinereum).
 Such species should be split before their end of life cycle comes so that one can have constant supply of new baby plantlets.